kyh/2up/README.md

 # Start the api server
 make phx

-# In a seperate terminal window,
+# In a seperate terminal window
 make react
 ```

 ## Deployment

-Any code merged into master will autodeploy wiht Netlify
+Any code merged into master will autodeploy with Netlify